Five days of flowers, sevillanas and free entry

 San Basilio evening route

-Head straight to San Basilio from 6pm.
-Walk the steep streets, find the competition crosses, eat tapas at one of the neighbourhood bars, and stay for the evening dance shows.
+Head straight to San Basilio from 19:00, when full music resumes after the afternoon quiet period.
+Walk the steep streets, find the competition crosses, eat tapas at one of the neighbourhood bars, and stay for the dance shows.
 This is the most concentrated single-neighbourhood experience the festival offers.

 Northern neighbourhoods loop

 Start in San Andrés in the afternoon, walk through Santa Marina examining the courtyard and plaza crosses, then continue to San Agustín.
 End at a neighbourhood bar as the evening begins.
-Good for seeing a variety of cross styles and neighbourhood characters in a single outing.
+Good for seeing a variety of cross styles and neighbourhood characters in one outing.

 Full festival day

-Daytime in San Andrés and the city centre — focus on the flower details and the official competition crosses.
+Daytime in San Andrés and the city centre, focusing on the flower details and the official competition crosses.
 Late afternoon in Santa Marina and San Agustín.
 Evening in San Basilio for the music and dancing.
 Bring cash for tapas at multiple stops.

 May in Córdoba: the festival month